Boxing-IBA allows return of Russian, Belarus boxers with flags and anthems

 Kremlev was quoted last week as saying the time had come for athletes from Russia and ally Belarus to be allowed to compete under their own flags.

-The IOC has taken away from the IBA the qualification tournaments and the competitions at the Paris 2024 Olympics after also stripping the boxing body in 2019 of its involvement in last year's Tokyo Games due to governance, finance, refereeing and ethical issues.
+The IOC has taken away from the IBA the qualification tournaments and competitions at the Paris 2024 Olympics after also stripping the body of involvement in last year's Tokyo Games due to governance, finance, refereeing and ethical issues.

 Boxing has also not been included in the initial programme for the 2028 Los Angeles Games.